nopalnafiannn/interchat-html-to-schema/readme.md

-# HTML to Data Schema Converter

-A specialized tool that automatically extracts and generates structured data schemas from HTML tables for use with InterChat.

-## Overview

-The HTML to Data Schema Converter eliminates a critical barrier to entry for InterChat users by automating the creation of data schemas.
+## The interchat HTML project for course AI for PM

+This project automates the generation of InterChat-compatible data schemas from HTML tables and URLs using a multi-agent system built on the OpenAI Agent SDK.
+It extracts table structures with BeautifulSoup and employs LLM-driven prompt chaining to generate column names, types, and descriptions.
+The system supports iterative feedback, outputs JSON/YAML formats, and dramatically reduces schema preparation time.

 InterChat is a powerful generative visual analytics system that requires structured data schemas to function effectively, and this tool bridges the gap by converting HTML tables into these schemas.

 ## Features

 - Extract tables from HTML files or web pages
 - Process datasets from Kaggle
-- Use LLM to intelligently identify main tables in multi-table documents
 - Generate high-quality data schemas with accurate data types and descriptions
 - Support for both table formats:
   - Tables with both column names and sample data